henningjp/TestRepo/PULL_REQUEST_TEMPLATE.md

 ### Requirements

 * Fill out this template to the extent possible so that this PR can be reviewed in a timely manner.
+* Replace the bracketed text below with your own.
 * All new code requires tests to ensure against regressions.

 ### Description of the Change